ParmeshwarDewanganPhd23/Psychology-Assessment-Digital-Toolkit/README.md

 The author of this toolkit **does not provide authorization to use any psychological instruments included as examples**, and **assumes no responsibility or liability for the misuse of copyrighted or restricted questionnaires**.

-This toolkit simply provides a **technical platform for digital administration of assessments** and should be treated as a **software tool rather than a source of licensed psychological instruments**.
+This toolkit provides a **technical platform for digital administration of assessments** and should be treated as a **software tool rather than a source of licensed psychological instruments**.

 ## Clinical Use Disclaimer